lithops-ai/framework-design/docs/en/entity-component-system/implementation-architecture.md

 Currently, we take the third approach, i.e., runtime component injection.

+## Special Challenges with Distributed ECS

+Since Lithops implements distributed, large scale entity-component system, there are some unique challenges that do not arise in general game development.

+### Error Handling

+Lithops ECS is designed to be high-available and fault-tolerant. bugs or null reference errors on an actor/component must not crash the entire system.

+### Concurrency

+Concurrency is an issue rarely encountered in game development, because mainstream game engines are generally single-threaded (known as the game thread).
+Despite the performance issues, this is a deliberate design choice that eliminates concurrency-specific concerns for artists and game developers, a population with generally no strong background in software development and system programming.

+However, large-scale distributed ECS systems are inherently concurrent and asynchronous, and it is unrealistic to employ a single-threaded approach because the performance degradation would be unacceptable.

 ## Architecture Choices

 There are several schemes to implement the Entity-Component-System (ECS) architecture.